Packrafting 3 – Dalwhinnie to Aviemore

 • Carry more food than I think I’ll need

-I was asked / told to give the toast to the lassies at my rugby club Burns night.
 I looked quite extensively online for tips and example toasts but nothing was that good so, in the hope that it might help someone else out here’s the toast that I gave, or at least the toast that I wrote beforehand.
+I definitely didn’t read this out verbatim, I’d had a few beers and was feeling more creatively inspired in the delivery than when I wrote it – I recommend this approach!

 Good evening Ladies and Gentlemen.
 For those who don’t know me my name is Rob Mitchell and I play second row for the 1st XV.
-I also compile the statistics for the 1st XV, noting how many appearances players have made and so because I love statistics I note that this is the third Burns night I can remember attending here and since my first appearance I’ve learnt not to wear a kilt to these occasions and John Hines has learnt not to ask me in front of assembled dignitaries to prove whether I am a true Scotsman in my wearing of said kilt…
+I also compile the statistics for the 1st XV, noting how many appearances players have made, and so because I love statistics I note that this is the third Burns night I can remember attending here.
+Since my first appearance I’ve learnt not to wear a kilt to these occasions and John Hines has learnt not to ask me in front of assembled dignitaries to prove whether I am a true Scotsman in my wearing of said kilt…

 So when David Dick asked me to give the Toast to the Lassies, I said I’d think about it but wasn’t sure if I could do it… he then thanked me for agreeing to do it and here we are.
 I have to confess that despite being born in Glasgow and with parents living in Aberdeen I had to go and look up what was expected from the Toast to the Lassies.
 My hopes were immediately dashed when I realised it had nothing to do with those incredible dogs who save so many children from abandoned mine shafts every year, or the Guildford RFC backline.